-Collaborating Agency: Gujarat Forest Department

-Investigators : Shri Qamar Qureshi and Dr. Nita Shah

-Date of Initiation : February 2012 Date of Completion : August 2014
+- Funding Source:Collaborating Agency:Investigators:Date of Initiation:Date of Completion: - Grant-in-Aid Gujarat Forest Department Shri Qamar Qureshi and Dr. Nita Shah February 2012 August 2014

 Objectives: The objectives of the project are to (I) compare estimates of the wild ass population using various methods and the effectiveness of these methods; and (ii) develop cost-effective methods for monitoring the population.